m41na/espresso/docs/_core/application.md

 }
 ```

-Or the could equivalently apply the middleware this way:
+Or one could similarly apply the middleware this way:

 ```bash
 app.all("/*", requireAuthentication)
 app.all("/*", loadUser)
 ```

-Another example is white-listed “global” functionality.
+Another example is whitelisted “global” functionality.
 The example is similar to the ones above, but it only restricts
 paths that start with “/api”:

 app.all("/api/*", requireAuthentication)